 . |- Artifacts/ | |- Scripts/_________________________ # Folder for scripts helpers | |- CustomerA/ ________________________ # Folder for Customer A | |- AnalyticsRules/ ______________________ # Subfolder for Analytics Rules | |- analytics-rules.json _________________ # Analytics Rules definition file (JSON) | | |- Connectors/ ______________________ # Subfolder for Connectors | |- connectors.json _________________ # Connectors definition file (JSON) | | |- HuntingRules/ _____________________ # | |- hunting-rules.json _______________ # Hunting Rules definition file (JSON) … | |- CustomerB/ | |- AnalyticsRules/ ______________________ # Subfolder for Analytics Rules | |- analytics-rules.json _________________ # Analytics Rules definition file (JSON) | | |- Connectors/ ______________________ # Subfolder for Connectors | |- connectors.json _________________ # Connectors definition file (JSON) | | |- HuntingRules/ _____________________ # | |- hunting-rules.json _______________ # Hunting Rules definition file (JSON) …

-For brevity, we only show 3 subfolders per customer but there would be more for Playbooks, Workbooks, etc.
+We only show 3 subfolders per customer for brevity, but there would be more for Playbooks, Workbooks, etc.

-Once you have your repository structure identified, its time to decide how you’re going to organize your deployment pipelines.
+Once you have your repository structure identified, it's time to decide how you will organize your deployment pipelines.